cq-overlays/dashboard/README.md

 The dashboard should now be accessible!
 If you run into any issues or have any questions, feel free to contact me!

 ### Using the dashboard
 The dashboard is mainly self-explanatory and can be easily learned with just a bit playing with it.
-For those who want a quick run-down, here are some general tips.
+For those who want a quick run-down, here are some general tips:
 - Each panel is draggable and positionable, although NodeCG doesn't give you much flexibility with that.
 - All buttons with colored backgrounds will update the overlays directly and instantly.
 Secondary buttons (no colored backgrounds) usually need their changes to be applied using an "Update" button with a colored background.
 - On the `Teams` panel, there is a button in the middle of the scores that resets them.